bolt-project/bolt/docs/source/spark-design.rst

 - `Stacked.map(func)`
 - `Stacked.reduce(func)`

-Neither map nor reduce currently supports operations over multiple axes (they both operate over axis 0).
+Neither map nor reduce currently supports operations over multiple axes (they both operate over whichever axes were in the `BoltArraySpark`'s values when `stack` was called).

 Calling `unstack()` on a `Stacked` object will return the unstacked `BoltArraySpark`, potentially transformed by a series of `map` and `reduce` operations. `unstack` works by calling Spark's `flatMap` on every stack, converting each stack back into a list of `key,value` pairs.